Ketamine Assisted Psychotherapy (KAP)

 3. Preparation sessions:

-• The amount of KAP preparation needed will vary from person to person; however, for your first dosing session, at least one KAP preparation session is required.
+The amount of KAP preparation needed will vary from person to person; however, for your first dosing session, 2-3 KAP preparation sessions are required.
+If you are an active therapy client, this preparation can be incorporated into your current treatment sessions.

 4. KAP Dosing Session:

-• A typical ketamine dosing session lasts between 2-3 hours and takes place in your own home, remotely via telehealth.
+A typical ketamine dosing session lasts between 2-3 hours and takes place in the comfort of your own home or other comfortable setting of your choosing, remotely via telehealth.

-• A chaperone will need to be present (in the home, not in the session).
+A chaperone will need to be present (in the home or dosing location—not in the session, unless you prefer them to be present).
 We will discuss the role of the chaperone during our preparation sessions.

 5. Integration Sessions:

-• Integration sessions will be like regular therapy sessions (55 minutes), with a focus on processing your ketamine experience
+Integration sessions will be like regular therapy sessions with a focus on processing your ketamine experience and linking your journey to your greater therapeutic intentions.

 6. Follow-up consultations with Journey Clinical:

-• After our first KAP session, Journey Clinical’s medical team schedules regular follow ups with you to monitor outcomes and prescribe ketamine lozenge refills, as appropriate.
-The frequency of follow ups depends on your unique treatment plan, at a minimum of once per quarter.
+After our first KAP session, Journey Clinical’s medical team schedules regular follow ups with you to monitor outcomes and prescribe ketamine lozenge refills, as appropriate.
+The frequency of follow ups depends on your unique treatment plan.

 Journey Clinical Medical Costs (charged by and paid to Journey Clinical)

-• Cost of Ketamine Lozenges: approx. $75 for approximately 4-6 lozenges (not eligible for reimbursement by insurance)
+Cost of Ketamine Lozenges: approx. $75 for approximately 4-6 lozenges

 Ketamine Assisted Psychotherapy Costs: (charged by and paid to Journey Psychological Services)

-• A blood pressure cuff is required – if you don’t have one, you can purchase one for under $25.00 at Amazon, other online retailers, or your local pharmacy
+A blood pressure cuff is required – if you don’t have one, you can purchase one for under $25.00 at assorted online retailers or your local pharmacy

 • Eye mask (recommended)